danneu/generator-elm/README.md

 - Optional [Twitter Bootstrap v3.x](http://getbootstrap.com/) support if you opt-in during the generator prompt.
+- Hot reloading: file changes are pushed to the browser without a refresh.
 - Supports [Sass](http://sass-lang.com/) in `.css` or `.scss` files.
 - Automatically adds browser vendor prefixes (like `-webkit-...`) to your styles.